-The Average Revenue per Machine and positive adjusted EBITDA results achieved on a quarterly basis resulted in a payout of \$157,930.
+The Average Revenue per Machine and positive adjusted EBITDA of \$5 million results achieved on a quarterly basis resulted in no payout for 2020.

-Mr. Hill, had a target bonus of \$95,000 in 2019, with 75% of such bonus based on achieving certain revenue goals.
-The balance of the bonus was based on achieving personal goals as agreed with the Chief Executive Officer and approved by the Compensation/Nominating and Governance Committee, which resulted in a total bonus payout of \$49,287.
+Mr. Hill had a target bonus of \$95,000 in 2020, with 75% of such bonus based on achieving certain revenue goals.
+The balance of the bonus was based on achieving personal goals as agreed with the Chief Executive Officer and approved by the Compensation, Nominating and Governance Committee, which resulted in a total discretionary bonus payout of \$47,500.